vislies/2018/gallery/index.md

 number more interesting and failing in multiple ways.

-To start with, someone has clearly turned on the 3D bar chart capabilities in Excel, which is something that we genearlly discourage.
+To start with, someone has clearly turned on the 3D bar chart capabilities in Excel, which is something that we generally discourage.
 But the problem with 3D representations is that they make it more difficult to understand the relative position of things in space.
 For example, the top of this bar is aligned with both the 8 and 10 ticks.